pnp/blog/content/post/how-to-get-started-with-graph-explorer.md

 component\](<https://developer.microsoft.com/graph/components> )
 browser.
-Last but not least: Documentation to every sample is nicely tied in - click on the pop-out icon next to the sample queries:
+Last but not least: Documentation to every sample is nicely tied in - select  the pop-out icon next to the sample queries:

 {{< image alt="pop-out-docs.png" src="images/blog/how-to-get-started-with-graph-explorer/pop-out-docs.png" >}}